medic/medic-import/Readme.md

 without creating duplicates.

-When creating a new user a place (typically a District UUID) needs to be provided using one of two methods otherwise you will recieve an error from the API like `status code 400`.
+When creating a new user a place (typically a District UUID) needs to be provided using one of two methods otherwise you will receive an error from the API like `status code 400`.
 Specify the place ID as a column in the spreadsheet or provide it as an argument to the import script.